unfor19/nexus-ops/README.md

 - Hands-on experience with Nexus Repository Manager
 - Provision a ready-to-go Nexus Repository Manager container
-- Use Nexus Repository Manager as part of the CI/CD workflow
+- Use Nexus Repository Manager as part of a CI/CD workflow

 ## Requirements